Salamander (video game): Ports

-PlayStation and Sega Saturn
+Re-releases

 A compilation titled Salamander Deluxe Pack Plus was released in Japan for the Sega Saturn on June 19, 1997, and for the PlayStation on July 6 of the same year.
 The compilation includes Salamander, the Japanese version of Life Force, and Salamander 2.
 Konami announced that the PlayStation version would be released in the U.S. as part of a bundle with Gradius Gaiden, but this release was later cancelled.

-Mobile Phones

 Salamander was released for mobile phones in 2003.

-PlayStation 4

-All three arcade versions (Salamander, and the American and Japanese adaptations of Life Force) were ported to the Arcade Archives on November 27, 2015 in Japan exclusively for PlayStation 4.
-It was later released worldwide in Spring 2016.
-It was published by Hamster Corporation.

-PlayStation Portable

 Another compilation of the Salamander series, titled Salamander Portable, was released for the PlayStation Portable on January 24, 2007 in Japan.
 The PSP compilation features all three games previously included in the Salamander Deluxe Pack Plus, as well as Xexex and the MSX version of Gradius 2 (a.k.a.
 Nemesis II, which is unrelated to the arcade game Gradius II: Gofer's Ambition).

-iOS

 On December 20, 2010, an application called PC Engine Game Box was published in the App Store which served as a portal to download classic PC Engine video games.
 Among the downloadable titles is the PC Engine version of Salamander for a fee.

-Arcade Classics Anniversary Collection
+Hamster Corporation released the game as part of their Arcade Archives series for the PlayStation 4 in 2015 and Nintendo Switch in 2020.

 The arcade version is included on Konami's Arcade Classics Anniversary Collection released in April 2019 in digital-only format for the PlayStation 4, Xbox One, Nintendo Switch and PC.
 Initially, the compilation in Japan only had the Salamander version of the game, while everywhere else featured the American Life Force instead.
 In June 2019, Konami added for free the Japanese versions of the respective games on the western Arcade Classics Anniversary Collection.
 Only the Salamander version can be played in this addition, as the Japanese Life Force is not part of the compilation.
 Conversely, the American version of Life Force was added to the collection in Japan in that same update.

 Reception

 In Japan, Game Machine listed Salamander on their August 15, 1986 issue as being the second most successful table arcade unit of the month.
 It went on to be the top-grossing arcade game on Japan's Gamest charts between September and October 1986.

 In 1997, Electronic Gaming Monthly rated the NES version the 76th best console video game of all time, calling it "one of the coolest shooters ever, and ... one of the first big two-player simultaneous shooters on the NES."
 They particularly noted that the graphics in the fire stage were "mind-blowing back in the day".
+In 1993, Commodore Force ranked the game at number 19 on its list of the top 100 Commodore 64 games.